hardyoyo/ucdlfx19-serverspec-workshop/ucdlfx19-serverspec-workshop.md

 * you do not have to follow along on your computer, you can just watch me
 * slides are at: [github.com/hardyoyo/ucdlfx19-serverspec-workshop](https://github.com/hardyoyo/ucdlfx19-serverspec-workshop)
 * if you do want to follow along, you need Ruby 2.5.1 or higher installed
+* you can check your Ruby version with `ruby -v`
 * to install ServerSpec, run this: `gem install serverspec`
+* you also need to be able to SSH to the `fakeuniversity` servers, let's check that now: `ssh bubbles.fakeuniversity.space`
+* your username and password are on the sheet of paper you picked up at the beginning
 ---
 # Three Scenarios: disclaimer
 The story, all names, characters, and incidents portrayed in this workshop are